A hip dislocation is when the ball of the thigh bone moves out of place within the socket of the pelvic bone. It is not common.

 |The Hip Joint|

 |Copyright © Nucleus Medical Media, Inc.|

 A great deal of force is required to dislocate the hip.
 Common causes are:

 - Motor vehicle accidents

-- Sports injuries, especially from football, rugby, skiing, and snowboarding
+- Playing certain sports, such as football, rugby, skiing, and snowboarding

-- Severe pain in the hip, especially when attempting to move the leg
+- Pain in the hip, especially when trying to move the leg

 - Pain that spreads to the legs, knees, and back